 On the penultimate stage, SS17 Mina Clavero, Meeke had trouble with his steering but still managed to beat Ogier to regain the third spot.
 Neuville took the stage win ahead of Jarri-Matti Latvala who “Gave it everything” to steal 5th place overall from Dani Sordo.

 And so the stage was set, the crowds had swollen for the final Power Stage showdown.
 Toyotas Ott Tanak ended a disappointing rally with a lonely bonus point after getting the 5th fastest power stage time.
 Tanak said it was “a tricky day running first on the road“ and that he had “no chance to fight back”.

 Ogier did everything he could to match the speed of Meeke and certainly appeared to have accepted his 4th place finish overall.
-However as Meeke progressed through the stage his times were not there.
-Would he pull it back in the last split like both Latvala and Ogier did?
+However, as Meeke progressed through the stage his times were not there.
+Would he pull it back in the last split as both Latvala and Ogier did?

 Unfortunately not for him, on arrival at the stop line we learned of a puncture to his front left wheel.
 A relieved Ogier was gifted the final podium spot and had won the Power Stage thus receiving a further 5 bonus points to aid him in the title fight.